-- > Contractors have a direct contractual relationship with the land developer and are bound by the relevant acts and regulations to implement appropriate occupational health and safety systems during the execution and delivery of the works. - Council staff have a role in assessing and approving engineering documentation including works specifications, and also in monitoring the quality of the infrastructure to be ultimately handed over to the Council.
-While having no direct contractual relationship with the contractor, Council staff are bound by the relevant acts and regulations and need to ensure an appropriate level of safety is implemented at all times during the construction of works. - > Consultants who supervise the construction of works are bound by the relevant acts and regulations and need to ensure an appropriate level of safety is implemented at all times during the construction of the works.
+- Contractors have a direct contractual relationship with the land developer and are bound by the relevant acts and regulations to implement appropriate occupational health and safety systems during the execution and delivery of the works. - Council staff have a role in assessing and approving engineering documentation including works specifications, and also in monitoring the quality of the infrastructure to be ultimately handed over to the Council.
+While having no direct contractual relationship with the contractor, Council staff are bound by the relevant acts and regulations and need to ensure an appropriate level of safety is implemented at all times during the construction of works. - Consultants are bound by the relevant acts and regulations and need to ensure an appropriate level of safety is implemented at all times during the construction of the works.

-1.7.6 Environmental Management
+1.7.7 Environmental Management